srph/angularjs-structure-styleguide/README.md

 **Q: What if I have nested states?**

-As much as possible, I avoid nested directories of states.
+As much as possible, try to avoid nested directories of states.
 For example, we have this state hierarchy:

 ```
 - main